James M. Mead: U.S. Senate

 In 1938, Mead defeated Republican Edward F. Corsi to fill the U.S. Senate seat left vacant after Royal S. Copeland died.
 He was re-elected in 1940, defeating Republican Congressman Bruce Barton.

 In the Senate, Mead succeeded to the chairmanship of the Senate Special Committee to Investigate the National Defense Program (the Truman Committee) after Harry S. Truman was elected vice president in 1944.
 Under his leadership the committee continued Truman's effort to weed out wartime waste, corruption and inefficiency.

 The committee's investigations under Mead's leadership resulted in Representative Andrew J. May's imprisonment for bribery and an extended debate on whether Senator Theodore G. Bilbo would be permitted to take his seat after winning reelection in 1946.
 The committee uncovered evidence that the racist Bilbo had sanctioned violence against African American veterans who attempted to vote in Mississippi's 1946 elections.
 In addition, there was evidence that Bilbo had accepted bribes from defense contractors in exchange for actions on their behalf during the war.
 The issue was resolved when Bilbo's credentials were tabled so he could return to Mississippi and seek treatment for oral cancer, an illness which proved fatal.

+In 1946, Mead spoke at a rally of 20,000 participants in Madison Square Garden, protesting against Britain's reversal of its pro-Zionist policies in Mandatory Palestine.
+Mead claimed that "the conduct of the mandatory power and its administration in Palestine is in sharp contrast to the endless chain of commitments by the United States and the United Kingdom."